 The seventh type of swing can be found in the next play area at Canberra Park – the inclusive play structure.

 The red-and-beige playground structure at Canberra Park provides a fun spot for kids to explore.
 It consists of ramps and walkways and has been designed to accommodate wheelchair users.

-The play structure includes a swing platform, dubbed the Aero Glider, that allows wheelchair users to participate in the fun.
+The play structure includes a swing platform, dubbed the Aero Glider, which allows wheelchair users to participate in the fun.

-There is even a side-by-side slide that allow three kids to slide down together.
+There is even a side-by-side slide that allows three kids to slide down together.

 Next to the orange playground is a dinosaur fossil play structure.